 2. Purpose of Investment Plan

-As required under the Act's prudent investor regime, this Investment Plan (Plan) establishes how ONE JIB will invest Neebing's money that it does not require immediately (Long-Term Funds or MNRI).
+As required under the Act's Prudent Investor regime, this Investment Plan (Plan) establishes how ONE JIB will invest the Municipality of Neebing's money that it does not require immediately (Long-Term Funds or MNRI).